Environmental Professional

 Overview:

 As an Environmental Professional at Rhode Island Energy you will perform environmental permitting, regulatory reporting, environmental assessments and develop pollution control programs for Company facilities and operations.
-Duties include performing assignments that are broad in nature and moderately difficult under minimum supervision.#RIE #INDRIE
+Duties include performing assignments that are broad in nature and moderately difficult under minimum supervision.

 Responsibilities: